carbon-design-system/carbon-components-react/src/components/MultiSelect/README.md

 ## Use-cases

 If the variable array provided to the `items` attribute lacks a `label` property, the component will not render.
-You can have items in your array without a `label` field, as long as you provide the `itemToString` method that properly maps them.

-What the helper function `itemToString` does?<br/>
-The helper function `itemToString` allows to render a given item to a string label.
-By default, it extracts the `label` field from a given item to serve as the item label in the list.

-For instance you can use:
+Using the label prop to render items would look like the following:

 ```jsx
 <MultiSelect